cassidyriedel/ArcGIS-Maps/README.md

 **How I made it in ArcGIS:**
 - Loaded U.S. boundary features and the 2004 Hispanic population dataset.
 - Joined demographic attributes to the geography and checked for missing/mismatched records.
-- Mapped the data as a choropleth using **Graduated Colors**.
+- Mapped the data as a choropleth using Graduated Colors.
-- Chose **normalized values when appropriate** (percent/ratio) to avoid misleading comparisons from raw counts.
+- Chose normalized values when appropriate (percent/ratio) to avoid misleading comparisons from the raw counts.
 - Finalized labeling/legend formatting and exported the layout as PNG.

 ---